 AIWFMP Fire Management Option review and change process

-Agencies managing fires, especially those with multiple objectives, should consider: firefighter and public safety, predicted weather conditions, resource drawdown, proximity to values at risk, smoke, current and anticipated fire activity and time of season.
-Neighboring jurisdictions should provide prompt notification to agencies when concerns exist about fires that are managed strategically and have the potential to impact adjacent jurisdictions.
+Protecting Agency incident notification requirements are described in Section 3.4 of the AIWFMP.
+Jurisdictional Agencies should promptly communicate concerns about fires with potential to affect their lands to the Protecting Agency.

 Cost Efficiency

 Both Jurisdictional and Protecting Agencies are responsible for considering cost efficiency when developing strategy and tactics.
 WFDSS Decision cost estimates will be agreed upon by all participating agencies and jurisdictional cost thresholds will be identified in WFDSS Decisions and/or Delegations of Authority.
 Protecting Agencies will inform jurisdictions when cost thresholds are being approached.